 - •• A key to how this works is found in Isaiah 6.

 Isaiah 6:1, 5-8 In the year that King Uzziah died, I saw the Lord seated on a throne, high and exalted, and the train of his robe filled the temple....
 “Woe to me!”
 I cried.
 “I am ruined!
 For I am a man of unclean lips, and I live among a people of unclean lips, and my eyes have seen the King, the LORD Almighty.”
 Then one of the seraphs flew to me with a live coal in his hand, which he had taken with tongs from the altar.
 With it he touched my mouth and said, “See, this has touched your lips; your guilt is taken away and your sin atoned for.”
 Then I heard the voice of the Lord saying, “Whom shall I send?
 And who will go for us?”
 And I said, “Here am I. Send me!”

-• Revival begins with us.
-Isaiah felt his own sin ... he repented ...
+- • Revival begins with us.
+Isaiah felt his own sin ("I am a man of unclean lips") ... he repented (2 Cor.
+7:10, NKJV, says: "Godly sorrow produces repentance") ...
 God took away his sin ...
-Then Isaiah was ready for God to send him out and touch other people for God.
+Then, walking in God's forgiveness and acceptance, Isaiah was ready for God to send him out and touch other people for the Lord.

 •• Let’s look at how Jesus answered that question in letters to five churches in Revelation.

 Revelation 2:1-5b To the angel of the church in Ephesus write:...
 Yet I hold this against you: you have forsaken your first love Remember the height from which you have fallen!
 Repent and do the things you did at first.